titon/toolkit/docs/en/support/contributing.md

 ## Contributors ##

-Individuals who helped in the growth of Toolkit by fixing a bug or adding new features are listed below.
+Individuals who helped in the growth of Toolkit by fixing a major issue or adding new features are listed below.
 Why not be the first?